mzazon/awesome-cloud-projects/README.md

 # 🌟 Awesome Cloud Projects

 Level up your cloud knowledge and experience!
-Get something to talk about during your next interview, or see how
+Get something to talk about during your next interview, see how cloud services are used together, get experience and see how the cloud providers services work.
+Real solutions from real professions and organizations.

 A curated collection of cloud architecture recipes, tutorials, and real-world solutions across Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).